aimug-org/alc-docs/main-docs/src/pages/events.md

  ### **What to Expect:**

  * **Open Lab Time:**
 Our core group will be actively working on LangChain projects.
-In this session, we’ll continue exploring AI development tools like **Claude-Dev** and **Graph Databases**, hacking on code, and bouncing ideas off each other.
+In this session, we'll continue exploring AI development tools like **Claude-Dev** and **Graph Databases**, hacking on code, and bouncing ideas off each other.
 Feel free to dive into your own work or collaborate with others on-site.
 * **Networking:**
 Meet and connect with fellow LangChain enthusiasts in the Austin area.
-Whether you’re a beginner or an expert, this is a welcoming space to share your passion for AI and language models.
+Whether you're a beginner or an expert, this is a welcoming space to share your passion for AI and language models.
 * **Learn and Share:**
 Exchange tips, tricks, and insights on using LangChain to its fullest potential.
 This is an opportunity to show off your own projects, get feedback, or discover something new.